-In and out of the classroom PIMS students are trained to be compassionate caregivers which guide bereaved families they serve through the numerous details in planning a funeral while providing shelter and care to their decedent loved ones.
-In classes like Funeral Management, Psychology of Grief, Thanatology, and Professional Communication Skills, students are taught how to advise families about service options, merchandise options, cultural or religion customs, decisions that need to be made regarding final dispostion as well as the numerous administrative details a funeral director provides for bereaved families in their care.
+In and out of the classroom PIMS students are trained to be compassionate caregivers who guide bereaved families they serve through the numerous details in planning a funeral while providing shelter and care to their decedent loved ones.
+In classes like Funeral Management, Psychology of Grief, Thanatology, and Communication Skills, students are taught how to advise families about service options, merchandise options, cultural or religion customs, decisions that need to be made regarding final disposition as well as the numerous administrative details a funeral director provides for bereaved families in their care.
 Some of these details include: filing of death certificates, burial/transit permits, survivor benefit forms, obituary notices, veteran's forms, and other legal documents necessary for final disposition options.
-Continuum of care services are also offered by funeral service professionals in terms of after care and pre-need arrangements.
-The Funeral Service Practicum experience helps a student necessary for an entry level position in the funeral service profession.
-Typically, these positions are internships designed to continue the formal education of a student with the ultimate goal of fulfill the necessary licensure requirements in most states throughout the USA.
+Continuum care services are also offered by funeral service professionals in terms of after care and pre-need arrangements.
+The Funeral Service Practicum experience helps a student apply these didactic

+With a goal of meeting the ABFSE program learning outcomes, PIMS enables its graduates to gain the basic skills necessary for an entry level position in the funeral service profession.
+Typically, these positions are internships designed to continue the formal education of a student with the ultimate goal of fulfilling the necessary licensure requirements in most states throughout the USA.
 Once again, PIMS provides advisement to students regarding specifications on licensure for each individual state.
 Upon completing an internship, job titles include Licensed Funeral Director, Licensed Embalmer, or Licensed Embalmer-Funeral Director (depending upon the State of licensure).